41.2266° N, 75.2676° W

 The Barn is a rugged carpeted bunkhouse ideal for youth and young adult retreats.
 The main level features a windowed lounge with storage space and central bath/shower rooms for guys and gals.
 Seven bedrooms, sleeping a maximum of 36 people, are located upstairs.
 Linens, pillows and towels are not provided.
 Many groups combine a stay at the Barn with use of the Wilderness Pavilion for group meals and activities.

 Hillside and Brookside are two cabins nestled in the woods at the Wilderness Camp area.
 Rugged and down-to-earth, each sleeps up to 12 people, with six bunks apiece, for a total 24 possible with both.
 Brookside and Hillside offer a front porch, a picnic table, and heat for comfy winter lodging.
-Linens and towels, blankets and pillows are not provided.
+Linens, towels, blankets and pillows are not provided.
 Bathhouse facilities are available in the Barn (if your group has that reserved) or in the Woodside bathhouse nearby.

 This large, modern bathhouse offers plenty of shower and lavatory space.
 Downstairs is an informal meeting room/lounge as well as a small restroom.
 Typically, guests lodging in Hillside and Brookside Cabins will have access to this facility.

-The Pavilion at Wilderness Camp is a great group-gathering facility with casual, rugged flexibility and appeal.
+The Pavilion at Wilderness Camp is a great group-gathering facility with casual flexibility and rustic appeal.
 This four season structure offers the warmth and coziness of a wood-stove in the cooler months as well as the flexibility of an open air environment during the heat of the summer.
 The meeting area can be arranged for eating at picnic tables or for games and activities.
 The large adjoining commercial kitchen is ideal for preparing group meals for up to 100 people.
 Guests lodging in the Barn or Hillside/Brookside cabins often reserve the Pavilion for meeting and dining space.